CristianPantilie/lockers/README.md

 Even so, this project has been instrumental for deepening my understanding of the problem of thread synchronizations and of the basic solutions for it.

+TODO:

+      test the implementation with the POSIX test suite

+      find a better algorithm for mutexes that doesn't involve spinlocking